timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

  migrated: the database engine continues to access the chunk in primary storage until it fully switches over to use the chunk in tiered storage.
-And yes, you can tier a compressed chunk seamlessly, although it uses a different storage representation once tiered to object storage.
+And yes, you can tier a compressed chunk seamlessly, although it uses a different storage representation once tiered to the low-cost bottomless storage tier.

-## Automate through a data tiering policy
+## Automate through a tiering policy

-Users can create a data tiering policy to automate moving data to object storage, such that any chunks whose time range falls before the move_after threshold will be moved to object storage.
+Users can create a tiering policy to automate moving data to object storage, such that any chunks whose time range falls before the move_after threshold will be moved to the low-cost bottomless storage tier.
 This interval-threshold-based policy is similar to age thresholds with compression and data retention policies.

-The data tiering policy operates at a chunk level, such that the policy starts up a job periodically that will asynchronously move SELECTed chunks over to object storage.
+The tiering policy operates at a chunk level, such that the policy starts up a job periodically that will asynchronously move SELECTed chunks over to the low-cost bottomless storage tier.
 By default, the tiering policy runs hourly on your database; this can be modified via alter_job.

 Example: